C.K. Cooper Downgrade Houston American Energy Corp. [HUSA]. What else is Wall St. saying?

 Houston American Energy Corp.
-[AMEX: HUSA] stock went on a downward path that fall over -1.90% on Friday, amounting to a one-week price decrease of less than -4.76%.
-Over the last 12 months, HUSA stock dropped by -44.08%.
+[AMEX: HUSA] closed the trading session at $0.13 on 05/21/20.
+The day’s price range saw the stock hit a low of $0.13, while the highest price level was $0.14.
+The stocks have a year to date performance of -8.84 percent and weekly performance of -2.70 percent.
+The stock has been moved at -17.69 percent over the last six months.
+The stock has performed 6.65 percent around the most recent 30 days and changed -15.22 percent over the most recent 3-months.

-The market cap for the stock reached $11.92 million, with 85.58 million shares outstanding and 76.53 million shares in the current float.
-Compared to the average trading volume of 6.56M shares, HUSA stock reached a trading volume of 1869019 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 6.34M shares, HUSA reached to a volume of 1707547 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 C.K.
 Cooper have made an estimate for Houston American Energy Corp. shares, keeping their opinion on the stock as Hold, with their previous recommendation back on July 19, 2012.
 The new note on the price target was released on May 04, 2012, representing the official price target for Houston American Energy Corp. stock.